 For the Pasta Method:

 - Add the water, rinsed black rice, and salt to a large pot.
-Bring to a boil and cook for about 30 to 35 minutes until the rice is tender and chewy.
+Bring to a boil and cook for about 30 to 35 minutes until the rice is tender and chewy.1 cup black rice, 6 cups water, 1½ tsp salt or to taste

-- Strain the black rice using a mesh colander.
+- Strain the black rice using a fine mesh strainer.

 For the Pilaf Method:

 - In a saucepan, heat the oil over medium heat.
-Add the onion, and cook stirring occasionally until the onion is translucent for about 2 minutes then add the garlic and cook for about 30 seconds.
+Add the onion, and cook stirring occasionally until the onion is translucent for about 2 minutes then add the garlic and cook for about 30 seconds.1 Tbsp olive oil, ¼ medium onion, 1 garlic clove

-- Add the black rice and cook, stirring until the grains are well coated in oil and become fragrant.
+- Add the black rice and cook, stirring until the grains are well coated in oil and become fragrant.1 cup black rice

 - Add the water and salt and bring to a boil.
-Reduce heat, cover and cook until the black rice is tender and chewy for about 30 to 35 minutes.
+Reduce heat, cover and cook until the black rice is tender and chewy for about 30 to 35 minutes.2¼ cup water, ⅛ tsp salt or to taste

 - Take the rice off the heat and let it stand covered for about 5 to 10 minutes then fluff with a fork and serve.